 Then this structural glass roof brings in light and adds a feeling of space.
 The owners of this stunning shaker-style side-return kitchen extension have kept the side return a central feature in this stylish scheme.
 This kitchen must be drenched in natural sunlight in the mornings – dreamy.

 For this project the owners used a large amount of glazing to ensure the kitchen-diner stayed as light as possible and the use of fins add drama to the scheme as well as some privacy from the neighbours.

 With a limited budget and limited space for extending, Material Works‘ challenge was to transform the existing dark and cramped kitchen in this Victorian terraced house in Stoke Newington, London into a bright and open space, perfect for a growing family.

 Teaming the reinforced exposed steel joists with bi-fold doors and glass panels highlights the scale and dimensions of this ground-floor side-return kitchen extension by UVArchitects.
 This project feels light and airy and a real extension of the garden.

-One of the main challenges with a kitchen extension is allowing as much light in as possible.
-A great way to achieve this is with the use of a glass panelled roof light like this project below.
-This Victorian townhouse is spacious and bright whilst still maintaining its traditional character.
-The banquette seating adds a touch of French brasserie style and fits in perfectly with the new layout.
+So one of the main challenges with a side-return kitchen extension is allowing as much light in as possible.
+A great way to achieve this is with the use of a glass panelled roof light like this project below, letting in lots of light as a result.
+This Victorian townhouse is spacious and bright while still maintaining its traditional character.
+The banquette seating also adds a touch of French brasserie style and fits in perfectly with the new layout.

-I’ve saved my favourite for last… The homeowners of this five-bedroom Georgian house extended into their side return and transformed their previously dark and dingy kitchen into an elegant, light-filled space, complete with this fantastic picture window that perfectly blends indoors and out.
-To add even more light they created a long roof light above the kitchen units too.
-Oh my gawd!
-I love it.
+Lastly, the homeowners of this five-bedroom Georgian house extended into their side return.
+As a result, they transformed their previously dark and dingy kitchen into an elegant, light-filled space.
+It’s complete with this fantastic picture window that perfectly blends indoors and out.
+To add even more light, they also created a long roof light above the kitchen units.